2024–25 Turkish Cup: Second round

-18 Second League, 41 Third League and 5 Regional Amateur League teams compete in this round.
+18 Second League, 41 Third League and 5 Regional Amateur League teams competed in this round.
 No seeds were applied in the single-leg round.
 The draw was held on 17 September 2024.
 The match schedules were announced on 19 September 2024.
 16 seeded and 16 unseeded teams qualified for the next round.
 9 Second League, 21 Third League, 2 Regional Amateur League teams qualified to the next round.
-Biggest upset was Tire 2021 (135) eliminating Beykoz Anadoluspor (40).
-Lowest-ranked team qualified for the next round was Yeşil Yalova (143).
-Highest-ranked team eliminated was Beykoz Anadoluspor (40).
+The biggest upset was Tire 2021 (135) eliminating Beykoz Anadoluspor (40).
+The lowest-ranked team qualified for the next round was Yeşil Yalova (143).
+The highest-ranked team eliminated was Beykoz Anadoluspor (40).